 How (and why) should we talk to teenagers about sex?

 High school is an overwhelming and challenging time for everyone, including you as an educator.
 As adolescents, your students’ bodies are changing.
 They are starting to make their own decisions.
 Many students are engaging in their first sexual experiences and relationships.
-It doesn’t make it any easier that almost every single media outlet is telling them how they should think and behave.
+It doesn’t make it any easier that almost every entertainment medium is telling them how they should think and behave.

 The average age young people in the US have sex for the first time is 17.
 By age 20, over 70% of adolescents have had sex.
 You hear students discussing parties in the hallways, you see relationships blooming in cafeterias and on the dance floor during winter formal, so why not empower them to make thoughtful decisions that best reflect their values?